Solvers

 Warning:

-If you encounter program crashes with SCIP (a dependency of pyscipopt), make sure you use a version different from 8.0.1.
-You can, for instance manually install version 8.0.0 through conda install -c conda-forge scip=8.0.0.
+If you encounter program crashes with SCIP (a dependency of pyscipopt), make sure you use a SCIP version of 8.0.0 or older since newer versions are unreliable in solving MILPs and can produce errors (as of December 2023), this issue might get fixed in the future.
+You can, manually install pyscipopt 4.2.0 and scip version 8.0.0 through conda install -c conda-forge pyscipopt=4.2.0 scip=8.0.0.
+Keep in mind that SCIP 4.2.0 is currently (December 2023) not available for python>3.10.

 Official website: https://github.com/scipopt/PySCIPOpt